tandesen/my_first_github/Sublime/Readme.md

 Copy and paste content in excel files to sublime and cope with plain text.
 Please refer to `Excel_copy_&_paste.xlsx`.
 We want to create tab `result` from tab `origin` with tab `reference`.
 Some tips you should know when dealing with plain text from excel files:

-* Line break issue could be quite annoying.
+* Line break issues could be quite annoying.
 If you have multiple lines and want to put them in one cell in Excel, please use `"` to wrap these lines.
-It might also be helpful for you to check `column to text` function in Excel occasionally to make sure which delimiter is being used.
+It might also be helpful for you to check `column to text` function in Excel occasionally to make sure which delimiters are being used.

 * When it comes to delimiter, please note that the `spaces` you see in sublime may not actually be the same.
 Typically, select spaces in sublime, `·` denotes `space` and `——` denotes `tab`.